sberserker/dcagdax/README.md

 - added percentage buys
 - added force flag to buy now regardless of the window check, will ask for confirmation
 - added after flag

+Potentially can support FTX and Gemini exchanges as implementation was abstracted but left unfinished due to both of the dont support bank deposit at the moment.

 ## Setup